nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ## Login to the App

+Note: You must be an existing eLitigation user in order to use the App.

-Once the App has been downloaded and installed onto your mobile device, launch it and log in using your CorpPass credentials.
-You can use the SingPass Mobile App on your mobile phone, if you have that all set up.
+* Launch the App and login using your CorpPass credentials.
+You can use the SingPass Mobile App if you have that all set up.

-Note: you must be an existing eLitigation subscriber.

-Click on the **CorpPass icon** and Sign in with your **CorpPass credentials** (UEN/Entity ID, CorpPass ID, Password).
+* Click on CorpPass icon and sign in with your CorpPass credentials (UEN/Entity ID, CorpPass ID, Password).

-If you have more than one law firm profile, you will need to select the correct law firm profile to use.
+* If you have multiple law firm profiles, select the correct one to use.

 ![](/assets/1a_Login.png)

 ## Dashboard

-Once you have logged in successfully, you will be able to see the dashboard and prompted to enable biometric authentication.
-You will be able to login to the app using your fingerprint and receive app notifications after it's enabled.
+After logging in, you will see the dashboard and be prompted to enable biometric authentication.
+You can login to the App using your phone’s biometric capabilities (e.g., fingerprint or facial recognition) and receive App notifications.

 ![](/assets/2a_Dashboard.png)

-**Header Panel**

-In the Header panel, it contains a Logged in via CorpPass indicator, your **login name** and your **law firm name**.
-You can choose to **Log out** of the App from here.
-This will lead you to the login screen.

-At the top right corner, you can read your **case notifications** by clicking on the bell icon.

-**Quick Links Panel**

-In the Quick Links panel, you can click on the **Calendar** icon and it will lead you to view your Hearings Calendar.
-You can also click on the **Venue Info** icon and it will lead you to view the hearing venues in the courts.
-You can click on the **Feedback** icon and give your feedbacks on the App.

-**Overview Panel**

-In the Overview panel, you can click on the **My Hearings** and **My Cases** icons to access your hearings and case files.

-You can see the number of hearings scheduled for today in the **My Hearings** button.
-Click on the My Hearings button to view hearings and get Q Ticket.

-You can also see the number of cases you are representing in the **My Cases** button.
-Click on the My Cases button to view your cases and your law firm cases.

-**Navigation Bar**

-In the navigation bar at the bottom of the screen, you can:
+* Notifications are highlighted with a red indicator on the **bell** icon.
+* **Calendar** shows your hearing calendar.
+* **Venue Info** shows information about hearings in all courts.

-* Click on **Home** button to return to the Dashboard
+* **Feedback** allows you to submit feedback about the App.
-* Click on **Hearings** button to go to the My Hearings module
-* Click on **Cases** button to go to My Cases module
-* Click on **Venue** button to go to Venue Info module
-* Click on **More** button to go to the Application Settings
+* **My Hearings** lists hearings of cases in which you are counsel on record.
+* **My Cases** shows cases in which you are counsel on record, or other cases handled by your firm.

-## Hearing Calendar
+## Calendar

-After you have clicked on the Calendar icon in the dashboard, you will be able to view your hearings scheduled in Day, Week or Month view.
-You are able to view hearings up to 3 days before and after by default, you can change the Hearing Period to display via the **Settings** module.
+* Calendar shows your hearings.
+* Choose to see daily, weekly or monthly views.
+* See hearings 3 days before and after current date (default setting).
+Change default setting in Settings.

 ![](/assets/3_Calendars.png)